REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

     *   See also the [auEduPerson LDAP Schema Definition](http://www.aaf.edu.au/wp-content/uploads/2012/05/auEduPerson_attribute_vocabulary_v02-1-0.pdf) (pages 45-52) for exact LDAP definition snippets.

+        > **Note**
-        This auEduPersonSharedToken values can also be stored locally in a MySQL database.
+        > This auEduPersonSharedToken values can also be stored locally in a MySQL database.
 If you would prefer not to modify your IdMS schema, you can also choose the local database option - at the cost of not having all of your primary identity information in your IdMS.
 Please see the instructions on [defining the sharedToken attribute](https://reannz.atlassian.net/wiki/spaces/Tuakiri/pages/3815538813/Installing+a+Shibboleth+3.x+IdP#InstallingaShibboleth3.xIdP-DefinesharedToken) further below for more detail.

 *   **eduPersonAssurance**: This attribute represents the [Levels of Assurance](https://reannz.atlassian.net/wiki/spaces/Tuakiri/pages/3815539863/Levels+of+Assurance).
 Either add the attribute into the IdMS directly, or start collecting enough information to synthesize the values later in a _scripted attribute definition_ (like done for Affiliation below).
 The attribute definition details are (source: [Attribute Recommendation 2.1 (PDF)](http://www.aaf.edu.au/wp-content/uploads/2012/05/auEduPerson_attribute_vocabulary_v02-1-0.pdf), page 13):